milanvanbruggen/whocalledme/docs/dev-setup.md

 ### `DEV_DEBUG`

 Set to `true` to enable debug mode features:
-- **Real ElevenLabs API calls**: When `DEV_DEBUG=true`, the app will make real API calls to ElevenLabs (same as production behavior)
+- **Mock calls**: When `DEV_DEBUG=true`, the app will use mock calls instead of real ElevenLabs API calls (useful for testing without incurring API costs)
 - **Dev-only UI elements**: Shows "Gegevens opschonen" and "Test Webhook Simulatie" blocks in the UI

 Set to `false` or leave unset to:
-- Use mock calls instead of real ElevenLabs API calls (useful for testing without incurring API costs)
+- Use real ElevenLabs API calls (same as production behavior)
 - Hide dev-only UI elements

 ```bash